GospelTrust/milpitas.cc/docs/content/_posts/2022-06-21-graduate-recognition-sunday.md

 We are honored to celebrate your accomplishment at 10AM service.
 <!--more-->
 ## Details
-College or high school graduates and middle school or elementary promotees, your hard work deserve recognition.
-Recognition lunch will follow.
+College and high school graduates, middle school and elementary promotees, your hard work deserve recognition.
+Lunch will follow.

 info | Decription
 :--- | :---